Public awareness of wildfire safety, responsibility emphasized

 Visitors should be aware of conditions and restrictions in place throughout the forests and grassland, as well as acknowledging the personal responsibility that comes with using National Forest system lands.

-- Initial response resources - Resources have been pre-positioned throughout the forest and grassland for initial response to wildfire starts.
-Engines, dozers, personnel, and helicopters are all available in various locations.
-The fire personnel available include qualified incident commanders, a wildland fire module in Colorado, and an interagency team on call for the state of Wyoming.
+n Initial response resources – Resources have been pre-positioned throughout the forest and grassland for initial response to wildfire starts.
+Engines, dozers, personnel and helicopters are all available in various locations.
+The fire personnel available include qualified incident commanders, a wildland fire module in Colorado and an interagency team on call for the state of Wyoming.

-- No fireworks – In addition to the restrictions listed above and nearing the Fourth of July holiday, Forest users are reminded that under no circumstances are fireworks allowed on federally-managed lands.
+n No fireworks – In addition to the restrictions listed above and nearing the Fourth of July holiday, forest users are reminded that under no circumstances are fireworks allowed on federally managed lands.

-- Muddy Slide, East Troublesome fire areas – The Muddy Slide Fire in south Routt County, Colorado. is active.
-An area closure is in place and the fire has burned 4,093 acres with 39% containment.
-Also, the East Troublesome fire area is, for the short-term, in Grand, County, Colorado.
+n Muddy Slide, East Troublesome fire areas – The Muddy Slide Fire in south Routt County, Colorado, is active.
+An area closure is in place, and the fire has burned 4,093 acres with 39% containment.
+Also, the East Troublesome fire area is, for the short-term, in Grand County, Colorado.
 This closure is expected to be adjusted next week.